Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 An external measurement cable with a valid digital code embedded in its plug can make use of the corresponding internal hardware if available

-Many are actually puzzled by the contents of the MPU but refrained from asking or simply faced with a wall of silence, why is this a design with many internal hardware queuing up just to share a limited number of common-use sockets for availability to users?
-The truth is because the design was originally devised to solve the problem of limited panel space to mount many needed connector sockets!
-In situations when panel space is enough to accommodate all the necessary connector sockets, it is just a waste of money to adopt such a design; clearly, its continued use regardless of need indicates there is more than meets the eye.
+Professionally, many are actually puzzled by the contents of the MPU but refrained from asking or simply faced with a wall of silence, why is this a design with many internal hardware queuing up to share a limited number of low-cost sockets?
+The truth is because the design was actually a compromise to accommodate a limited panel space area not enough for all necessary connector sockets.
+In situations when we have ample panel space area, there is no need for such a compromise and the use of an MPU (with its Smart Cables and MULTI sockets) actually becomes a burden and waste of money.
+Its continued use regardless of need is the very reason for its eventual failure.

 Variations to the basic theme